 B.S. to M.S.
 Nursing Combined Option

 If you're a registered nurse with a bachelor's degree in a major other than nursing, you can earn both your B.S. in Nursing and M.S. in Nursing at the same time.
 We call it the Combined Option program.
-It's a convenient way for you to fast-track your career in nurse leadership or nurse education.
+It's a convenient way for you to fast-track your career in nurse education.

 Here's how it works: You'll join a cohort of B.S. in Nursing students to complete 3 bachelor's courses.
-Then you'll continue on with the courses in the master's program.
+Then you'll continue on with courses in the master's program.

 Required Undergraduate Courses

 The sequence of bachelor's-level classes you'll take before starting the Master's in Nursing program are: